chaincase-app/website/app/views/blog/_code-bitcoin-csharp.html.md

 Console.WriteLine(receiveTransactionResponse.Block.Confirmations);
 ```

-# Making a Payment 💸
+## Make a Payment 💸

-Because our funds are locked in a 2-of-3 contract it (in order to be able to spend it) is a thus little more complicated than just calling ```Transaction.Sign```
+Because our funds are locked in a 2-of-3 contract spending is a bit more complicated than just calling `Transaction.Sign`

-Later we will talk more deeply on the subject but for now let’s use the ```TransactionBuilder``` to sign the transaction.
+Later we will explain what is going on under the hood.
+For now let’s use the `TransactionBuilder` to sign the transaction.

-### From where?
+### From Where?

 Let's see which output of our transaction we can spend.
->❔: What does it mean to "spend" cryptocurrency?
+❔: What does it mean to "spend" cryptocurrency?

 ```cs
 // Program.cs (cont.)